benknoble/benknoble.github.io/_posts/2024-11-11-git-branch-trunk-perspective.md

 > Any failures there are seen and addressed promptly, reducing the risk of nasty
 > failures.
 It's usually easy to track down which changes caused the problem.
 If
-> the issue can't be fixed immediately, you can back the specific changes that
+> the issue can't be fixed immediately, you can back [sic] the specific changes
-> caused it.
+> that caused it.

 As may by now be clear, **this is independent of workflow.** Tools like `git blame` and `git bisect` are essential to tracking changes, and CI on PRs can